mollyiverson/ACME10-HE-RAGApp/docs/performance-stats.md

 | LLM                 |Not working  |Not working  |Not working  |Not working   |
 | **Total**           |6107.9       |8543.1       |4756.9       |6469.3        |

 The LLaMA 2.7b model doesn't work on Molly's computer and exhausts memory and CPU.
 Switching to a different model is important.
+The LLaMA model takes 5-10 minutes on Chandler's computer.

 **Potential Bottlenecks**
 - LLaMA 2.7b has 70 billion parameters